dakiri/kafka-connect-splunk/README.md

 splunk.hec.max.batch.size : Maximum batch size when posting events to Splunk.
 The size is the actual number of Kafka events, and not byte size.
 By default, this is set to 100.

+Be careful with "splunk.hec.ack.enabled" that must match the setting of the Splunk HEC.

 ### List all connector

 curl http://192.168.2.38:8083/connectors